 |Minimal placental transfer to fetus.b

-No evidence of human teratogenicity in cases reported to the APR (can rule out 2-fold increase in overall birth defects).
+No evidence of human teratogenicity in cases reported to the Antiretroviral Pregnancy Registry (can rule out 2-fold increase in overall birth defects).

 Must be given as low-dose, RTV-boosted regimen in pregnancy.